-Paisley Woods Bicycle Trail is a 22 mile loop through the southeastern corner of the Ocala National Forest with trail heads at Clearwater Lake and Alexander Springs.
+Paisley Woods Bicycle Trail is a 22-mile loop through the Ocala National Forest’s southeastern corner with trailheads at Clearwater Lake and Alexander Springs.

 The trail is a rolling ride with slight elevation changes taking riders through a sometimes dense sandhill forest with towering pines.
 Some small stretches of the trail are sandy making it a more challenging ride in certain sections.

 If a 22-mile ride is a little much for you to bite off, there are two interconnected loops, the Clearwater loop, which is 9.6 miles, and the Alexander loop, which is 12.9 miles.
 The trails are well marked with yellow diamond markings.